Dave-Sterry/Imposter/Imposter/Checklist.md

 - Test and modify React Spring parallax scrolling example
 - Figure out how Animations would get onto page ie do they need to be in seperate componenets or on the page
 - More completely layout project structure.
+    - I think it will be, A title page with a button to click to "start reading" this moves to the main page, main page contains all story set up with the parallax scrolling and hopefully animations.
+This keeps is super simple and straightforward.
+Move animations to stretch?
 - Decide on colors/ some images for scrolling